franckess/Functional-Linear-Regression-Modeling/README.md

 ## Preface

 This academic paper was submitted for the degree of Master of Science at the University of Cape Town (South Africa).
-The study was conducted under the supervision of Associate Professor Sugnet Lubbe in the Department of Mathematical Statistics, University of Cape Town.
+The study was conducted under the supervision of A. Prof Sugnet Lubbe in the Department of Mathematical Statistics, University of Cape Town.
+Some of my R-scripts were done with the support of Dr. Shuichi Kawano, Department of Mathematical Sciences, Osaka Prefecture University, Japan.

 ## Abstract